kibum-moon/blog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Data Psychologist.
 My research tries to find the best ways to incorporate data science techniques into psychological research.
+My research interest is mainly on developing novel assessment methods to supplement the limitations of self-reports.

 My present research focuses on building an automatic assessment model to monitor students’ psychological adaptation

-I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in one of the largest governmental projects - University Innovation Project.
+I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a series of AI projects as a part of University Innovation Project (the largest government-funded project for undergraduate program in South Korea).

 Prior to this position, I was a clinical researcher at the students counseling center of Korea University, conducting research on developing and validating psychological measurements, and developing an automatized psychological reporting system from the scratch.